 He continued, “The Gospel has taken these influences and added an intuitive ability to put God's truth into a creative narrative.
 In a multicultural, postmodern world, she can draw upon her own experience and faith to communicate across cultures with the Truth that ultimately unites us all, the Gospel.”

 With the convergence of her life, talents, and all she has overcome, Penpen has found clarity in what she is meant to do.
 Bringing back the imagery of her life as a painting, she concluded, “As a painting, I don’t live to be just that.
 I live to give glory to the ultimate Artist who is writing a grand story.”

 “My painting is just a beautiful small piece of a more glorious piece.
 And that includes yours.
 We all get to be a part of His creative story.”

-Penpen is now involved in Crea, Cru Singapore's Creative Ministry, that disciples and partners creatives to create content that engages culture.
-Click here to find out more about the different Crea communities and opportunities that you can get involved in!
+Penpen was serving in Crea, Cru Singapore's Creative Ministry, that disciples and partners creatives to create content that engages culture.